Colors: Black, Red

 The Alienware Control Center is very slick with the coolest of all being the Alien FX.
 This allows you to change anything that lights up to the color you want.
 You can even have the keyboard cascade different colors!
 There is an advanced editor that allows you to customize what the LED lights do such as morphing into different colors (adding actions and looping is infinite), and there’s even an option to have the theme change when you open a certain program!
 Of course, the editor could have been more robust, but it’s exclusive to Alienware and will make all your friends cringe with envy.
 Alien Fusion allows you to deeply customize your power settings, and Alien Touch lets you customize your touchpad.
 Alien Sense is the facial recognition technology when logging in and this can make you feel like a spy!

-64 bit has a few issues such as running some games, but it’s usually the game’s fault and not the OS.
+64-bit has a few issues such as running some games, but it’s usually the game’s fault and not the OS.
 Coupled with the amazing processor speed 7 runs like butter (or diarrhea?) without any slowdown or hitches.
-I can have a game installing, play a game, then decide to minimize the game and check my email all without much slowdown.
+I can have a game installed, play a game, then decide to minimize the game and check my email all without much slowdown.
 Windows 7 Home Premium is amazing and the best Microsoft OS to date.

 Let’s get down to it.
 How do the games run?
 This laptop can trump any game you throw at it even Crysis on Ultra settings.
 Every high-tech game out there can be played on the highest settings and range from 20-80 FPS and that’s a triumph.
 The laptop runs really well under such stress and doesn’t really get too hot.
 The fans can be a bit loud but it’s expected with this kind of setup.